ngs-docs/angus/analyzing_nanopore_data.rst

 Assemble the data
 ==================

-We could run canu to assemble the reads.
+We will use the program canu to assemble the reads.
 The full data set will take several hours.
 So, we will only assemble the subset.
 Which data are better to use, 2D or a mixture of template and compliment?
 Pick one, assemble, and compare with your neighbor

 ::
     canu \